-Our multidisciplinary research unit is composed of three research groups: (1) Cellulose, (2) Biocomposites and (3) Inorganic binders research group.
+Our multidisciplinary research unit is composed of two research groups: (1) Cellulose and (2) Inorganic binders research group.

 The Cellulose research team focuses on biomaterials and chemicals derived from various lignocellulose resources – especially on cellulose of nano- and micromaterials, their hybrid structures with inorganics/biocompounds and their applications.
 These include bionanochemicals such as adsorbents, flocculation agents, surfactants, emulsifiers and novel green materials such as barriers and films, filaments, foams, filters and membranes, nanopapers, and papermaking, biomedical and electronic applications.
 We are also focusing on lignocellulose modification using deep eutectic solvents and periodate oxidation chemistries.